ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

 programmed in ``SCR_EL3`` while applying the routing model for a type of interrupt.
 The platform provides this information through the ``plat_interrupt_type_to_line()`` API (described in the `Porting Guide`_).
-For example, on the FVP port when the platform uses an ARM GICv2 interrupt controller, Secure-EL1 interrupts are signaled through the FIQ signal while Non-secure interrupts are signaled through the IRQ signal.
+For example, on the FVP port when the platform uses an Arm GICv2 interrupt controller, Secure-EL1 interrupts are signaled through the FIQ signal while Non-secure interrupts are signaled through the IRQ signal.
 This applies when execution is in either security state.